 Baud The number of times per second that a system, especially a data transmission channel, changes state.
 The state of a system may represent a bit, digit, or symbol.
-For a POS terminal, the baud rate indicates the number of bits per second that are transmitted or received by the terminal's micro-USB port.
+For a POS terminal, the baud rate indicates the number of bits per second that are transmitted or received by the terminal's serial ports or modem.